juliogomez/devops/README.md

 If we think of our MiniDC as a production environment, we could work as Ops personnel and consider deploying *myhero* into our Kubernetes cluster now.

 If you tried to do it you would quickly notice that your *myhero-app* and *myhero-data* deployments would never be ready.
 The reason it could never work is that our Production and Development environments run on very different architectures.
-While Development runs on a Mac laptop, Production runs on RPi, so they have different kernels and we need to adapt our images to them.
+While Development runs on a Mac workstation, Production runs on RPi, so they have different kernels and we need to adapt our images to them.

 You might think this goes against the foundational idea of containers being *portable* from environment to environment, but that is not the case.
 They are portable and self-contained between environments that share similar kernels, but you cannot instantiate the same images in environments built on different architectures.

 Another example would be Windows vs Linux.
 The only way to use Linux containers on a Windows system is to have Windows emulate a Linux kernel (with something like a VM) and instantiate the Linux image on top of that.

-So as long as RPi architecture is so different from a Windows or Mac computer, you will not be able to run the images you created from your laptop.
+So as long as RPi architecture is so different from a Windows or Mac computer, you will not be able to run the images you created from your workstation.
 You can try but you will get an error message like this:

 ```console
 myhero-data_1  | standard_init_linux.go:195: exec user process caused "exec format error"